DAIRY INDUSTRY SELF CLEANING FILTERS

 Removal of particulate matter from liquid processing flows

 This filter removes suspended solids from a liquid flow that are greater than the filtration grade/size.
 The resultant product has suspended solids removed, with a discharge of the solids portion to waste.
+This is a useful process to protect downstream equipment.

 Pre-filtration before whey ultrafiltration